 A Parent's Guide to the Latest Teen Slang

 Even though you’re a parent, it probably still feels like you were a teen just a few years ago in some ways.
 The emotions and themes of teen experience may not change much, but the one thing that certainly does change year over year is the slang that teens use.
 If you are a parent of teens or if you work with them, it’s helpful to have an idea of what their secret code words and phrases mean every now and then.
-Try not to feel too old as you make your way through our guide for 20 of the top teen slang words and phrases of 2020!
+Try not to feel too old as you make your way through our guide for 20 of the top teen slang words and phrases of 2020 and 2021!

 This is another way of saying that someone or something is too much or over the top.
 An example might be: “She is so extra.
 She talks about Karen non-stop.”
 Extra can also be used in a self-deprecating way.

 You don’t have to worry if you hear your teen saying that someone or something is snatched.
 It’s actually a compliment, and it could sound something like: “I love those sneakers!
 They are so snatched.”

 To use a slang word that we’ve already learned, big yikes is like yikes only extra.
 Think about how you might use “Yikes!” or “No way!” and then double it as in: “Big yikes!
 Did you see what Jared just posted on his finsta??”

 You monitor your teen’s social media and are probably even connected with them on Instagram, so you feel like you’re aware of their digital footprint, right?
 Unfortunately, they may have a “finsta” too, which is a secret second Instagram account.
 This account is hidden from parents and may tell a different story than your child’s official Instagram account.